rdsutter/bitsandbytes-rocm/README.md

 Requirements: anaconda, cudatoolkit, pytorch

 Hardware requirements:
  - LLM.int8(): NVIDIA Turing (RTX 20xx; T4) or Ampere GPU (RTX 30xx; A4-A100); (a GPU from 2018 or older).
- - 8-bit optimizers and quantization: NVIDIA Maxwell GPU or newer (>=GTX 9XX).
+ - 8-bit optimizers and quantization: NVIDIA Kepler GPU or newer (>=GTX 78X).

-Supported CUDA versions: 10.2 - 11.7
+Supported CUDA versions: 10.2 - 12.0

 The bitsandbytes library is currently only supported on Linux distributions.
 Windows is not supported at the moment.

 The requirements can best be fulfilled by installing pytorch via anaconda.
 You can install PyTorch by following the ["Get Started"](https://pytorch.org/get-started/locally/) instructions on the official website.

+To install run:

+``pip install bitsandbytes``

 ## Using bitsandbytes